RaphaelEjike/RaphaelEjike/README.md

 ## Objective

-I have a few odd years in the IT industry.
-My journey in client services has led me to develop a passion for cybersecurity, I am enjoying my job as a SOC analyst responding to alerts and incidences in the installation stage to the kill chain.
-With the experience gained in a few years I look forward to my transition to Threat Intelligence.
+Over the years, I have documented my journey in client services and cybersecurity through my YouTube channel and Blogspot.
+Gradually, I will transfer most of this relevant knowledge to my GitHub.
+In my opinion, GitHub is an excellent platform for sharing knowledge with colleagues, friends, and family.

 ## Skills